bgcicca/dotfiles/readme.md

 - Ctrl+L and Ctrl+Shift+L to show the debug overlay.
 - Ctrl+Alt+Number for split operations using pane domains.

-These bindings ensure that I can navigate and use the terminal efficiently, without having to memorize a plethora of new shortcuts.

 ### Pane Management

 Split panes are an essential feature, allowing me to work on multiple tasks simultaneously.
 My configuration supports both horizontal and vertical splits with intuitive shortcuts like `Ctrl+"` and `Ctrl+%`.